 We have developed three new humanoid robots with 20 degrees of freedom and equipped with VAIO typeU for RoboCup 2009.
 We changed the mechanical design to improve motion performance, robustness, and safety.
-As the result, the robot can walk twice faster and kick a shoot twice stronger.
-The most important change is safety.
-We used Lithium Polymer batteries which sometimes causes accidents such as fires and explosions due to overcharge or damage of batteries.
-Thus, now we use Lithium Ferrite batteries which are safer than the batteries.
+As the result, the robot can walk 1.5 times faster and more stabilize compared.